14 Sources

 Copy Link

-WeTransfer, a popular file-sharing service, faced significant user backlash after updating its terms of service, which appeared to allow AI training on user files.
-The company has since clarified its stance and modified its policy.
+WeTransfer, a popular file-sharing service, faced significant user backlash after updating its terms of service with language that appeared to allow AI training on user files.
+The company has since clarified its stance and revised its policy.

-The reaction from WeTransfer's user base was swift and largely negative.
-Many users, including illustrators, actors, and other creative professionals who regularly use the service to transfer work files, expressed their concerns on social media platforms.
-Some even considered switching to alternative file-sharing services 34.
-Political correspondent Ava Santina wrote on X (formerly Twitter), "Time to stop using WeTransfer who from 8th August have decided they'll own anything you transfer to power AI" 1.
+The backlash was swift and intense, with users expressing their concerns on social media platforms.
+Political correspondent Ava Santina wrote on X, "Time to stop using WeTransfer who from 8th August have decided they'll own anything you transfer to power AI" 1.

 Source: NDTV Gadgets 360